MartinStokroos/TrueRMS/README.md

 ```

 ## Examples
-`Measure_avg.ino` - This example shows how measure the average value of a signal from the ADC input.
-It can be used for example for measuring noisy dc voltages.
+`Measure_avg.ino` - This example shows how to calculate the average value of a signal measured with the ADC.
+It can be used for example when measuring noisy DC voltages.

-`Measure_rms.ino` -  With this example, the rms-value of the ADC input voltage is determined.
+`Measure_rms.ino` -  With this example, the RMS-value of the ADC input voltage is determined.

 `AC_powermeter.ino` - This is a complete AC-power measurement application.
 It needs voltage and a voltage representation of the current as input.
 It determines the apparent power, real power, power factor and the rms-values of the voltage and current.

 ## AC measurements with the Arduino
-The simplest way to interface ac high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single package.
+The simplest way to interface AC high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single package.
 For current sensing, *LEM* also manufactures the *LEM_LA55-P*, with the same advantages as for the voltage transducer.

 If one prefers to build input scaling circuits from discrete components, a detailed design description is given in the application note [tiduay6c.pdf](http://www.ti.com/lit/ug/tiduay6c/tiduay6c.pdf) belonging to the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
 Take notice to the warnings!
 The proposed circuits can easily be adapted to the 0-5V range for the Arduino.